Banana and Blackberry Muffins (Gluten & Egg-Free)

 Whisking dry ingredients in a bowl.

-In a large mixing bowl, whisk together the oat flour, coconut sugar, baking soda, and salt.
+Step 1: First, in a large mixing bowl, whisk together the oat flour, baking soda, and salt.

 Whisking batter in a bowl.

-In a medium bowl, mash the bananas and then add the avocado oil, vanilla extract, and chia seed and water mixture.
+Step 2: Then, in a medium bowl, mash the bananas and add coconut sugar, avocado oil, vanilla, and chia eggs.
 Whisk until it’s well combined.

 Folding blackberries into batter in a bowl.

-Go ahead and add the wet ingredients to the dry ingredients and stir them together.
-Now fold in all but 1/2 cup of the blackberries.
+Step 3: Now stir the wet ingredients into the dry ingredients, and fold in 1 1/2 cups of blackberries.

 Blackberry banana breakfast muffin batter in a muffin pan.